RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/accordion.md

 ![If a different branch is selected, for example, by clicking on a different top level item, the current branch automatically closes and the new branch opens.](/img/components/accordion-4.png "If a different branch is selected, for example, by clicking on a different top level item, the current branch automatically closes and the new branch opens.")

+While Accordions are often used for presenting information hierarchy, Accordions can also be used to display controls, input fields and data visualizations.
+Accordions are provided with slots which can be swapped for other components depending on the use case.

 :::